 You have a Details view of a folder in Explorer, but the columns are too narrow and information is cut off.
 Instead of painstakingly resizing each one, press Ctrl-<Numpad+>—that’s the Ctrl key and the + on the numeric keypad together—and all columns will be resized to fit the data that they contain.

 This works in Windows Explorer and also in a wide range of applications.
 It even shrinks columns that are too wide, taking up more space than their data needs.

 Don’t have a numeric keypad?
 See How to Resize All Window Columns with a Single Keystroke for a technique to remap some other key combination.

 Need the full path of a file so that you can paste it into some application?
-Hold the Shift key, right-click, and select Copy as path.
+Hold the Shift key, right-click, and select.
 That copies the path and file name onto the clipboard, and you can then paste it wherever.